C22338873/OOP-MusicVisual-2024/README.md

 ## NOTES

+- Remember to create your own branch to work on the project to prevent interference with others or the master branch
 - To add the repo files onto your system : go to bash/terminal and type in
 ```
 git clone https://github.com/C22338873/OOP-MusicVisual-2024